 She authored and co-authored four books in the field of energy and sustainable development.
 She has published more than two hundred papers on the issues and possibilities of the Serbian energy sector.
 She has completed a specialist course in modern anti-corruption methodology, for which she holds a certificate from the Canadian International Development Agency (CIDA).

 She has been the Chair of SNS Energy and mining council since 2009, vice-president of the party since 2012 and a member of SNS presidential council since 2016.

-She was appointed Minister of Energy, Development and Environmental Protection in 2012, from 2014-2020 Deputy Prime Minister and Minister of Construction, Transport and Infrastructure and is currently the Minister of Mining and Energy and Deputy Prime Minister.
-During her tenure at the Ministry, the construction of road Corridor 10 was completed, around 330 km of highways were built, more than 560 km of railways were renovated and the airport network was further developed, which today includes three international airports, and the value of all projects in the Ministry’s portfolio was 16 billion euros.
-As a result of the reforms implemented during the time she led the Ministry of Construction, Transport and Infrastructure, Serbia advanced from 186th to 9th place in the field of issuing construction permits on the World Bank’s Doing Business list.
+She was appointed Minister of Energy, Development and Environmental Protection in 2012, and from 2014 to 2020 she was Deputy Prime Minister and Minister of Construction, Transport and Infrastructure.
+During her tenure at the Ministry, the construction of Road Corridor 10 was completed, about 330 km of highways were built, more than 550 km of railways were renovated and the airport network was further developed, which today includes three international airports, and the value of all projects in the Ministry’s portfolio amounted to 16 billion euros.
+As a result of the reforms implemented during her tenure as the Minister of Construction, Transport and Infrastructure, Serbia advanced from 186th to 9 th place in the field of issuing construction permits on the World Bank’s Doing Business list.
 Since October 2020, she has been the Deputy Prime Minister of the Republic of Serbia and the Minister of Mining and Energy.

 She speaks English.